-The gender diversity analysis continues to become more advanced, with combined dashboards of hiring, retention, and progression and forecasting tools.
+Our gender diversity analytics continue to become more advanced, with combined dashboards of hiring, retention, and progression and forecasting tools.

-In 2023, ING made it a requirement that external recruitment firms provide gender diverse candidate lists to improve gender diversity in senior management.
-Also, ING launched an updated, gender-inclusive employer brand, promotes support for parental leave, regardless of gender, and flexible working aimed at makingsure all parents can succeed professionally while managing their family lives.
+In 2023, ING made it a requirement that global external recruitment firms provide gender diverse candidate lists to improve gender diversity in senior management.
+Also, ING Bank launched an updated, gender-inclusive employer brand, and promotes support for parental leave, regardless of gender, and flexible working aimed at making sure all parents can succeed professionally while managing their family lives.

-To achieve greater equity, ING embedded 'bias interrupters' in the recruitment, performance evaluation, and talent assessment processes and developed the capabilities of people leaders and HR professionals to judge fairly and without bias.
+To achieve greater equity, ING Bank has introduced guidance on 'bias interrupters' in people processes and developed the capabilities of people leaders and HR professionals to judge fairly.

-In 2023, ING rolled out a diversity, inclusion and belonging learning curriculum for all employees, people leaders and senior management to encourage inclusive behaviour at all levels.
-The curriculum provides everyone with appropriate information, as well as training on diversity, equity, and inclusion in the workplace.
+In 2023, ING Bank rolled out a diversity, inclusion and belonging learning curriculum available to all employees, people leaders and senior management to encourage inclusive behaviour at all levels.
+The curriculum aims to provide everyone with appropriate information, as well as training on diversity, equity, and inclusion in the workplace.

-At ING, we are equipping our senior management with practical skills on inclusion through targeted workshops.
-Members of our Management Board Banking became allies of our diversity and inclusion employee networks, of which there are over 35 globally relating to gender, LGBTQI+, culture, race and ethnicity, disability and generations.
-As well as fostering diversity, inclusion and belonging in these areas, the networks raise awareness around how workplace issues affect certain groups and provide employees with a sense of connection and belonging.
-To celebrate the diversity of our global workforce and encourage inclusive behaviour, we held our fifth consecutive Global DIB Day in 2023, with 22 countries hosting over 90 events with the active engagement of 4,000 employees.
+At ING Bank, we are equipping our senior management with practical skills on inclusion through targeted workshops.
+Members of our Management Board Banking are allies of our diversity and inclusion employee resource groups, of which there are over 40 countries and business lines.
+Roles at GJA 22+ are senior roles with a significant and consistent sphere of influence and accountability.

+globally relating to culture, disability, gender, generations, LGBTQI+, and race and ethnicity.
+As well as fostering diversity, inclusion and belonging in these areas, the employee resource groups raise awareness around how workplace issues affect certain groups and provide employees with a sense of connection and belonging.

-Further information on our approach to Diversity, Inclusion and Belonging can be found in paragraph 'Unlocking our people's full potential' of the Annual Report 2023.
+Further information on our approach to Diversity, Inclusion and Belonging can be found in section 'Social' of the Annual Report 2024.